-The FASEA Code of Ethics is a cornerstone of the Corporations Amendment (Professional Standards of Financial Advisers) Act 2017 which established the Financial Adviser Standards and Ethics Authority (FASEA) with the responsibility to set the education, training and ethical standards of licensed financial advisers in Australia.
+The Financial Adviser Code of Ethics is a cornerstone of the Corporations Amendment (Professional Standards of Financial Advisers) Act 2017 which sets out the education, training and ethical standards of licensed financial advisers in Australia.

 All Financial Planners and Advisers are required to comply with the FASEA Code of Ethics from 1st January 2020.

-The FASEA Code of Ethics and the Standards within it are a matter of legal obligation and provide a foundation for conduct for all financial advisers, whatever their employment circumstance.
+The Code of Ethics and the Standards within it are a matter of legal obligation and provide a foundation for conduct for all financial advisers, whatever their employment circumstances.

-Who is responsible for ENFORCING the FASEA Code of Ethics?
+Who is responsible for enforcing the Code of Ethics?

 Financial Advisers & Financial Planners

-must adhere to the FASEA Code of Ethics
+must adhere to the Financial Adviser Code of Ethics

 Click below for Code of Ethics GUIDANCE PACK